devjorgecastro/retrofit-jsonapi-converter/README.md

 ```

 # Usage example
-Note:warning:: add the `@JsonApiMethod` annotation to each method that responds with jsonapi format
+:warning:Note: add the `@JsonApiMethod` annotation to each method that responds with jsonapi format
 ```kotlin
 interface TestApi {